ibmresilient/resilient-community-apps/fn_exchange/README.md

 ## Requirements

 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.

 ### SOAR platform
 The SOAR platform supports two app deployment mechanisms, Edge Gateway (formerly App Host) and integration server.
-The SOAR platform supports two app deployment mechanisms, Edge Gateway (formerly App Host) and integration server.

-If deploying to a SOAR platform with an Edge Gateway, the requirements are:
-* SOAR platform >= `47.0`.
-* The app is in a container-based format (available from the AppExchange as a `zip` file).

 If deploying to a SOAR platform with an integration server, the requirements are:
 * SOAR platform >= `47.0`.